Are you a procrastinator?

 So, remember, for your own behoof, do not procrastinate and always be proactive.

-MBA student Hanna Abdelwahab is a regular writer for our ‘Student Column’ for Wittenborg University News.
+MBA student Hanna Abdelwahab is a regular writer for our ‘Student Column’ for WUAS News.
 This column is dedicated to various topics related to student life and the future that holds for them.
 Hanna is originally from Singapore but has migrated to Egypt in 2011.
 She has a Bachelor of Accountancy Degree and a Post-Graduate Diploma in Education from Singapore and at present is doing her MBA in Education Management.

 by Hanna Abdelwahab